joshuahigginson1/DevOps_Assessment_2/README.md

 ### Unit Testing

+Unit testing of our services took longer to write than the actual MVP code...
+...But that's okay, I was reading information, and this challenged me to think about TDD with a professional understanding.

 #### Unit Testing Service #1

 #### Unit Testing Service #2

-Unit testing of service two took longer to write than the actual MVP code.
-But that's okay!

 I first approached testing from a musical perspective.